Diplo Internet Governance Community

 ISOC Ambassador 2009 [http://www.isoc.org/pubpolpillar/igfambassadors/alumni.php]

-Global Voices Lingua - GV in Filipino: http://fil.globalvoicesonline.org/
+Global Voices Lingua - started GV in Filipino: http://fil.globalvoicesonline.org/

 Mozilla Open Education 2009 Participant & Graduate